 There is no doubt that D trains and G trains are modern, clean and comfortable.
 With different technology and generations, G trains (especially Fuxing trains) are comparatively more advanced than D trains.
 E.g. Fuxing train is more spacious compared with other high speed trains in China.
 The height of Fuxing Hao increased to 4050 millimeters, therefore, the seats are more spacious and the interior noise is smaller.
 The biggest feature is that Wi-Fi is available to use the whole journey and travelers can surf the Internet without barriers.

-For more facilities info, please go and see Facilities & Service on High Speed Trains
+For more facilities infos, please go and see Facilities & Service on High Speed Trains.

 Dining Car on D-class High Speed Train